 - Clean the print heads when you replace a cartridge.
 When a cartridge is replaced a small amount of air may enter the print head.
 This air needs to be removed, and this is accomplished by running the Nozzle Check and Head Cleaning procedures.

 You may also be interested in our security portfolio.
-You can receive a free physical copy of our 2019 Catalog in the mail by starting here, or view an electronic copy here.
 For further assistance, feel free to give us a call 888-865-4639.
 We’d love to help.